 The Improv Lab was launched at St. Lawrence University in the Fall of 2007 to create a workshop-type environment which fosters a collaborative, performance-based experience.
 Each iteration since then has taken on its own shape and flavor.
 Over a series of 24-or-so 90-minute sessions, we’ll explore a bunch of tunes and jam experience from which a program of performance will emerge.
 It’s formative – and fun!

-AUDITIONS and explorations will commence Monday, September 4 from 4:30-6 pm in Launders Underground (Noble Center 001).
+AUDITIONS and explorations will commence Monday, January 22, from 4:30 to 6 pm in the Launders Underground (Noble Center 001).
 They consist of you, your instrument (including voice) and a song to share from your iPod, phone, You Tube, or other favorite storage medium.
 Bring along your notebook and a pencil, too.

 REHEARSALS are Mondays and Wednesdays, 4:30-6 pm.

-PERFORMANCE is Wednesday, November 15 at 8 pm in Launders Underground.
+PERFORMANCE is Wednesday, April 25, at 8 pm in the Launders Underground.

 For FURTHER INFORMATION or to get your questions answered, please contact director Tim Savage.